-3. Role and Responsibilities of the Supreme Court.
-A.R.S '14-5651(A) provides:
+1. Role and Responsibilities of the Supreme Court.
+These requirements are contained in ACJA § 7-201(D).
+In addition, A.R.S. § 14-5651(A) provides:

-...
-The supreme court shall administer the certification program and shall adopt rules and establish and collect fees necessary for its implementation. . . .
+...The supreme court shall administer the certification program and shall adopt rules and establish and collect fees necessary for its implementation. . . .
 At a minimum the rules adopted pursuant to this subsection shall include the following:

 - 1. A code of conduct. - 2.
 A requirement that fiduciaries post a cash deposit or surety bond with the supreme court. - 3.
 Minimum qualifications. - 4.
 Biennial renewal of certification. - 2.
 Role and Responsibilities of the Director.
-The role and responsibilities of the director are specified in '7-201. - 3.
+The role and responsibilities of the director These responsibilities are specified contained in ACJA § 7-201(D). - 3.
 Role and Responsibilities of the Deputy Director.
-The role and responsibilities of the deputy director are specified in '7-201.
+The role and These responsibilities of the deputy director are specified contained in ACJA § 7-201(D).
 In addition, the deputy director shall make the final decision regarding an appeal of continuing education credit, pursuant to Appendix C.